randa-magdy/food-delivery-app/README.md

    - User accounts can be activated or deactivated by either the system or the user.

  - **Manage Customer Profile**:
-    - Customers can update their profile, manage addresses, payment methods, and preferences.
+    - A Customer can update their profile
+    - A Customer can manage their addresses by add , edit & delete address & select the default
+    - A Customer can add or delete saved payment methods .
+    - A Customer can manage their resturants or food preferences by adding or remove it from favorite list.
+    - A Customer can Deactive their account

  - **Manage Restaurants**:
     - Admins and restaurant owners can add new restaurants/branches , update restaurant/branch, Enable/Disable Restaurant/branch to the platform
     - Restaurant owners can manage the work schedules of their branches.
     - Customers can browse all available restaurants or search by name using input and filters like location, rating, and type, etc.
     - The system recommends restaurants to customers based on preferences and past activity.
     - Customers can add or remove restaurants from their favorites list.

  - **Manage Menus**:
     - Restaurant owners can create, update, delete and manage menu items, including pricing and availability.
     - Restaurant owners can view the history of changes made to the restaurant’s menu.